 Worship & Sunday School Schedule

-A class-structured time between worship services for children, youth and adults
+A class-structured time for children, youth and adults.

 Traditional service with music provided by the organist, the Chancel Choir and occasional soloists and instrumentalists.
 Additional musical groups contribute to the service, from handbells to children’s choirs.
 This service is approximately one hour in length.